harness/developer-hub/kb/platform/harness-platform-faqs.md

 #### How can I easily disable pipeline triggers?

-In the triggers page you'll see a toggle icon on the right side under Enabled, you just need to toggle it off and the trigger will be disabled.
+On the triggers page, you'll see a toggle icon on the right side under Enabled, you just need to toggle it off and the trigger will be disabled.

-#### what is my webhook identifier to trigger pipelines?
+#### What is my webhook identifier to trigger pipelines?

 When you name an entity, Harness automatically generates its identifier.
 You can edit the Identifier when you are creating the entity, but not after the entity is saved.
 If you rename the entity, the Identifier remains the same.
 The generated Identifier is based on the entity name and meets the identifier naming restrictions.
 If an entity name cannot be used because it's already occupied by another entity, Harness automatically adds a prefix in the form of -1, -2, etc.

-#### How do i verify my account?
+#### How do I verify my account?

 Harness has identified an increase in the unauthorized usage of the free pipeline minutes Harness makes available on Harness Cloud.
 To combat such unauthorized usage, Harness requires that you use your work email, not your personal email, to register your account.

-If you face this issue on an account which was registered using your work mail ID, please reach out to our support team and share the execution URL where you got this error so we can review it futher.
+If you face this issue on an account that was registered using your work mail ID, please reach out to our support team and share the execution URL where you got this error so we can review it further.

-#### Does harness AIDA supports APIs for developer to create custom AI/ML solutions?
+#### Does harness AIDA support APIs for developers to create custom AI/ML solutions?

 No!
 AIDA does not offer Rest APIs to be used by Harness Users.